eQTL-Catalogue/eQTL-Catalogue-website/src/Data_access.md

 We store one rsid per line in our summary staistics files.
 Thus, if a single variant maps to multiple rsids in dbSNP v151, then summary statistics from this variant will be duplicated over multiple rows.
 This simplifies querying by rsid, but we recommend duplicate entires before any downstream analysis (e.g. colocalisation) as is done in this [tutorial](http://htmlpreview.github.io/?https://github.com/kauralasoo/eQTL-Catalogue-resources/blob/master/scripts/tabix_use_case.html).

 #### How are multi-allelic variants handled?
-Multi-allelic variants are included in the analysis, but they are split over multiple and have unique ALT alleles and variant IDs (but might have shared rsids).
+Multi-allelic variants are included in the analysis, but they are split over multiple and have unique ALT alleles and variant IDs (but might have the same rsids).

 ## Expression Atlas